han-yaeger/yaeger/docs/scenes.md

-# Scenes aka Levels
+# Scenes aka levels

 After scenes have been added, Yaeger will load the first one.
 In this chapter we will dive deeper into them.

-## What are Scenes?
+## What are scenes?

 A game is usually comprised of different 'parts', such as levels, menu's or a game-over screen.
 Some of those are just simple images and other are complex levels, with lots of behaviour.

-In Yaeger, all of them implement `YaegerScene` and will be referred to as a Yaeger Scene.
-For a simple Yaeger Scene, without any moving parts, Yaeger provides the abstract class `StaticScene`.
+In Yaeger, all of them implement `YaegerScene` and will be referred to as a Yaeger scene.
+For a simple Yaeger scene, without any moving parts, Yaeger provides the abstract class `StaticScene`.
 In case of a complex scene, with moving parts and a so-called Game World Update, Yaeger provides a `DynamicScene`.
 Both can be added to Yaeger, since they both implement `YaegerScene`.
 Their behaviour is, however, quite different.

-### StaticScene
+### `StaticScene`

 A `StaticScene` is a scene that is not aware of time.
 It can contain anything you like, and those things will listen to user interaction, but their behaviour will not be based on the concept of time.
 Typical use cases are:

 * A Menu
 * A Game Over scene
 * An inventory selection scene

-### DynamicScene
+### `DynamicScene`

 A `DynamicScene` is exactly the same as a `StaticScene`, but it is also aware of time.
 A `DynamicScene` contains a Game World Update, that calls a `update(long)` method on the scene itself and all dynamic parts of the scene.
 This way, it is possible to create movement and add time-based behaviour.
 Typical use cases are:

 * A level for a game
 * A Splash screen
 * A scene with any form of animation

-## Creating a Scene
+## Creating a scene

 To create either a `StaticScene` or `DynamicScene`, let your own scene extend one of those.
 As when extending `YaegerGame`, again two methods will need to be implemented:

 * `setupScene()`, which should be used for setting all the properties of the scene
-* `setupEntities()`, which should be used for adding various Entities (Game Objects) to the Scene
+* `setupEntities()`, which should be used for adding various entities (Game Objects) to the Scene

 ### Setting up the scene, through `setupScene()`

-The first method to implement is `setupScene()`, which has the following signature:
+The first method to implement is `setupScene()`, which has the following
+signature:

 ```java
 @Override